 I know that a lot of you have been looking for dark green velvet curtains and I have finally found some!
 They have them in IKEA of all places.
 I got this set for my bedroom and it’s just insanely beautiful.
 I had to cut them a little shorter so now I have some leftover fabric to make little cushions for the bed too!

-What’s your best tip to stay cosy when living in a damn cold country?
+What’s your best tip to stay cosy in winter when living in a damn cold country?